UnderscorePoY/pokemon-RouteThreeFour/README.md

 ○ Added Diamond/Pearl/Platinum/HeartGold/SoulSilver support.
 ► Changed syntax for a variety of commands, refer to the detailled documentation below.
 ► Changed syntax for a variety of trainer aliases.
-  (Users of former version are advised to install this update in another folder if they don't want to update their old route files.)
+  (Users of former versions are advised to install this update in another folder if they don't want to update their old route files.)

 <details><summary> Show/hide previous updates </summary>